Podcast: Play in new window | Download

 - Discussing the potential to reroute our neural pathways so we can change how we show up in your homeschools.

-- Dealing with expectations and how you are perceiving them.
+- Dealing with expectations and how you perceive them.

 - And in response to this conversation, I’ve decided on my Fixed Mindset alter-ego.
-Her name is Teshi, an African name, which means “Cheerful, Full of Laughter” because usually our fixed mindset alter-egos notions, thoughts, and natural tendencies compel us to laughter.
-They’re outrageous, unhelp, and when we get healthier, moving toward a growth mindset, we are likely to laugh at.
+Her name is Teshi, an African name, which means “Cheerful, Full of Laughter” because usually our fixed mindset alter-egos notions, thoughts, and natural tendencies compel us to laugh.
+They’re outrageous, unhelp, and when we get healthier, moving toward a growth mindset, we are likely to laugh at them.

 Jenny encourages homeschool parents: